Can You Consolidate Student Loans and Credit Card Debt Together?

 There are two different ways you can change what your debt looks like: debt consolidation and debt refinancing.

 Debt consolidation, on the other hand, refers to combining more than one debt into a new loan with a single payment.
-Maybe you have three different credit card balances and you take out a new loan to pay them off.
+Say you have three different credit card balances and you take out a new loan to pay them off.
 Now, those three credit cards have a zero balance and you’re left with a single monthly payment and a new interest rate and terms with the new loan.

 Consolidating Student Loans

 Student loan consolidation may be useful if you have federal loans from different lenders and are making more than one payment per month.
-However, your interest rate won’t necessarily be lowered, nor will you be allowed to consolidate private student loans or credit card debt.
+However, your interest rate won’t necessarily be lowered, nor will you be allowed to also consolidate private student loans or credit card debt.

 Consolidating Credit Cards

-You then have one payment and one interest rate (which may often be significantly lower than some astronomically high rates for credit cards).
+With credit card consolidation, you take out a new personal loan and pay off all outstanding credit card debt.
+You then have one payment and one interest rate (which may often be significantly lower than some very high rates for credit cards).
 You’re now making one monthly payment for all your credit card debt.
-Sounds good, right?

 How to Consolidate Student Loans and Credit Card Debts

-As discussed, with a Direct Consolidation Loan, you can’t add credit card debt to the consolidation loan.
+As discussed, with a Direct Consolidation Loan, you can’t add credit card debt to the loan.
 Direct Consolidation Loans are reserved for federal student loans only.

 However, if you’re wanting to consolidate both student loans and credit card debts, there are options you can consider.